 Provide equipment as required for testing and assessment.

-Treatment of hydrogen fuel dispensers and equipment for IECEx certification
+Treatment of equipment, components and systems for IECEx certification

+Treatment of Equipment, Components and systems associated with gaseous hydrogen, other than hydrogen fuel dispensers.

+Manufacturers may apply for an IECEx Certificate of Conformity for compliance to an International ISO or IEC standard related to gaseous hydrogen, to an ExCB, in accordance with the IECEx Scheme rules of IECEx 02 and related IECEx Operational Documents, eg OD 009 and provide the ExCB with the information and detail specified in Clause 6 above.

+Where an IEC or ISO standard dedicated to the equipment, component or systems application to hydrogen exists then that IEC or ISO standard shall be used.

+Where no dedicated ISO or IEC Standard exists for the equipment, component or system then ISO 80079-36 or ISO 8079-37 shall be used.

+The routine tests specified in Annex A shall be applied.

+Treatment of Equipment, Components and systems associated with gaseous hydrogen fuel dispensers

-When assessing hydrogen fuel dispensing equipment for the purposes of IECEx Certification, equipment maybe covered as follows:
+When assessing hydrogen fuel dispensing equipment for the purposes of IECEx Certification, equipment shall be covered as follows:

-Individual items such as pressurised enclosures, flowmeters, hoses, valves and other items may be treated as equipment and covered by an IECEx Certificate of Conformity.
+Individual items such as pressurised enclosures, flowmeters, hoses, valves, nozzles and other items may be treated as equipment and covered by an IECEx Certificate of Conformity.

-Specific component parts which may include hoses, valves, nozzles may be treated as components and an IECEx Component Certificate (U) be issued.
+Specific component parts that may comprise elements for equipment such as hoses, valves, nozzles may be treated as components and an IECEx Component Certificate (U) be issued, with the ExCB to whom application is made to determine following consultation with the applicant;

-Collection of individual items/components forming a single operational unit (eg hydrogen fuel dispensers) may be regarded as an Assembly and covered by a single IECEx Certificate of Conformity, with IEC TS 60079-46 used as the primary standard for certification.
-In this situation, gaseous hydrogen fuel dispensing units shall also be subjected to the qualification and routine tests detailed in Annex A. The IECEx Report package shall include the Report Cover, the IECEx ExTR Blank for IEC TS 60079-46, dedicated to Hydrogen dispensers and other IECEx ExTR’s as necessary for the individual items/components.
+Collection of individual items/components forming a single operational unit (eg hydrogen fuel dispensers) shall be regarded as an Assembly and covered by a single IECEx Certificate of Conformity, with IEC TS 60079-46 used as the primary standard for certification.
+In this situation, gaseous hydrogen fuel dispensing units shall also be subjected to the qualification and routine tests detailed in Annex A. The IECEx Report package shall include the Report Cover, the IECEx ExTR Blank for IEC TS 60079-46, ExTR Addendum_1A for H2 Dispensers (associated with this OD 290) and other IECEx ExTR’s as necessary for the individual items/components.

 NOTE: Refer to IECEx operational document OD 033 for IECEx Unit Verification Certificates issued for a defined number of products/items

-The decision depends on the items being submitted for compliance assessment.

 For hydrogen fuel dispensers being treated as assemblies, it is expected that only the equipment on the assembly and the interconnections within the assembly will be covered by certification but not the installation aspects (eg. services to the assembly).

 In some cases certain tests may only be possible after assembly on site, eg. for pressure withstand, temperature rise.
 Final certificates should only be issued after these tests are completed successfully.

-IEC/TS 60079-46, Clause 4.3.2 requires that equipment assembly with its own source of release require that the manufacturer shall document the suitability of the equipment assembly for the intended end-site hazardous area classification and for the defined installation conditions
+IEC TS 60079-46, Clause 4.3.2 requires that equipment assembly with its own source of release require that the manufacturer shall document the suitability of the equipment assembly for the intended end-site hazardous area classification and for the defined installation conditions

 IECEx OD 024 may need to be applied where testing on site is required.